-The 4 SATA connectors (SATA1/2 are controlled by Intel ICH5R®, the optional SATA3/4 by Silicon Image®) provide you with the connections up to four serial ATA devices that confirm to the Serial ATA specification.
+The 2 SATA connectors (SATA1/2 are controlled by Intel ICH5R®) provide you with the connections to serial ATA devices that confirm to the Serial ATA specification.
 Serial ATA supports all ATA and ATAPI devices.
-The connectors allows two RAID hard disks for RAID (level 0, 1) functions.
 The figures below left are two SATA cables (the top one is for power; the next one is for data).
 The data cable pin assignments of SATA connector.